mathisonian/awesome-visualization-research/README.md

 ## Color

-- [Affective Colour Palettes in Visualization](https://research.tableau.com/paper/affective-colour-palettes-visualization-poster) - how can different color paletes convey different emotions?
+- [Affective Colour Palettes in Visualization](https://research.tableau.com/paper/affective-colour-palettes-visualization-poster) - how can different color palette convey different emotions?
 - [Algorithmic improvements for the CIECAM02 and CAM16 color appearance models](https://www.researchgate.net/publication/323257267_Algorithmic_improvements_for_the_CIECAM02_and_CAM16_color_appearance_models/fulltext/5a8a41120f7e9b1a95543172/323257267_Algorithmic_improvements_for_the_CIECAM02_and_CAM16_color_appearance_models.pdf?origin=publication_detail) - An overview of the CIECAM16 and CIECAM02 color appearance models, thought to be successors to the popular CIELAB model.
 - [mpl colormaps: a better default colormap for matplotlib](https://bids.github.io/colormap/) - detailed account of designing a better colormap for the popular matplotlib library
 - [How we designed the new color palettes in Tableau 10](https://www.tableau.com/about/blog/2016/7/colors-upgrade-tableau-10-56782) - overview of designing color palettes in tableau